Blog

 • Immune Function

 Those with diabetes have a reduced inflammatory and immune response.[11]
 Insulin regulates the process of immune cell expansion when fighting an infection, allowing for quick and efficient growth of immune cells.
-It also appears to regulate the innate immune response by ensuring that energy requirements of the cell can be adequately met.
+It also appears to regulate the innate immune response by ensuring that the energy requirements of the cell can be adequately met.

 On the other hand, insulin appears to have anti-inflammatory properties in the absence of insulin resistance.
 Those with low insulin levels and high glucagon (plus blood glucose) levels, are more inclined to have exaggerated immune reactions and suffer from heightened effects of inflammation.[12]